thomas051083/psd-psw/_events/learning-journeys-1(1-6Jul).md

     <td>
       <b>BalikSG - Sharing Stories through Mixed Reality</b>
       <br>5 July (Fri), 2.30pm
-      <br>Learn more about how the National Library Board Singapore has innovatively leveraged technology to encourage citizens to rediscover Singapore’s history in this visit.
+      <br>Learn more about how the National Library Board Singapore has innovatively leveraged technology to encourage citizens to rediscover Singapore’s history.
       <br><a href="/events/learning-journeys/event-details/LA_baliksg">Click here to find out more.</a>
     </td>
   </tr>